OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Solution-overview.md

 The messages tab is the interface by which message authors create the messages to be sent, specify the intended recipients, and initiate the send.
 After sending, the tab reports the status of the message delivery, as counts of deliveries that were successful, failed, or throttled.

-The tab is implemneted as a React application, using UI components from [Stardust UI](https://github.com/stardust-ui/react) and [Office UI Fabric React](https://github.com/OfficeDev/office-ui-fabric-react).
+The tab is implemented as a React application, using UI components from [Stardust UI](https://github.com/stardust-ui/react) and [Office UI Fabric React](https://github.com/OfficeDev/office-ui-fabric-react).
 The message compose UX is in a [task module](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/task-modules/task-modules-overview), with a message preview implemented using the [Adaptive Cards SDK](https://docs.microsoft.com/en-us/adaptive-cards/sdk/rendering-cards/javascript/getting-started).

 The tab's front-end gets its data from web APIs implemented by the same app service that's hosting it.
 These APIs are protected by AAD token authentication, which checks that the user attempting to access the site is in the list of valid senders.